Georgiana Hare-Naylor: Life

 In 1797 her father-in-law died and the Hare-Naylors set off for England, leaving three of their children in the care of Professor Tambroni and Father Emmanuele Aponte, a Spanish Jesuit priest.
 They appointed Giuseppe Caspar Mezzofanti as tutor to their eldest son.
 This was thought an odd decision but Georgiana took her own counsel and her eldest attributed his love of learning to the time he spent with these scholars.

 The Hare-Naylors settled at Herstmonceux Castle.
 Her husband's principles made enemies, and he rejected a baronetcy.
 From 1799, when the Hare-Naylors sent for their children, life became a financial struggle, requiring support from the now-widowed Lady Jones.

 In 1803 Georgiana Hare-Naylor began a large series of pictures representing the Castle as it had appeared before the demolitions.
 She finished her work, but then lost her sight.
 In the following year the Hare-Naylors went to reside at Weimar, where the reigning duchess was on good terms with the family.
 Georgiana was able to enjoy the company of leading scholars including Schiller and Goethe, but her health was failing.

 On Easter Sunday, 1806, Georgiana Hare-Naylor died at Lausanne, leaving her children to the care of Lady Jones, her eldest sister.
-Her husband never returned to Hurstmonceaux, and in 1807 he sold the estate.
+Her husband never returned to Herstmonceux, and in 1807 he sold the estate.

-There is a poignant memorial to her at Hurstmonceaux which shows her on her death bed entrusting her only daughter, Anna Maria Clemintina, then about seven years old, to her sister.
+There is a poignant memorial to her at Herstmonceux which shows her on her death bed entrusting her only daughter, Anna Maria Clemintina, then about seven years old, to her sister.
 The work is credited to "a Danish artist, pupil of Thorwaldsen" (presumably Bertel Thorvaldsen, mainly known as a sculptor).